Queen Mother Memorial Cup

-The Queen Mother Memorial Cup is a Group 3 Thoroughbred handicap horse race in Hong Kong, run at Sha Tin over 2400 metres in June.
+The Queen Mother Memorial Cup is a Group 3 Thoroughbred handicap horse race in Hong Kong in commemoration of Queen Elizabeth The Queen Mother, run at Sha Tin over 2400 metres in June.

 Horses rated 80 and above which have not won a Group 1 or Hong Kong Group 1 race in the season are qualified to enter the race.